arifdevopstech/github_actions_terraform_aws/README.md

-# Terraform Project for Setting Up an Infrastructure on AWS
+# Automate Terraform on Github Actions for Setting Up an AWS Infrastructure

 ## Prerequisites